-5.1 The senior staff remuneration structure has five grades developed using Mercer’s CED job sizing methodology.
-Each grade comprises positions performing work of comparable work value.
+5.1 The senior staff remuneration grade structure has three grades developed using Mercer’s CED job sizing methodology.
+The senior staff remuneration grade structure is based on the Total Employment Cost.

-Senior staff will be provided with the following benefits:
+6.1 Senior staff will be provided with the following benefits:

 - 17% employer superannuation contribution;